All Episodes

 Release the files and give you all and Rosa the accountability, the exposure, and most importantly, the closure you all deserve.

-Our last speaker this morning is no stranger to the plate of survivors.
+Speaker this morning is no stranger to the plight of survivors.

 And so with that, I'd love to welcome Gloria Allred to wrap us up here.